huggingface/accelerate/docs/source/usage_guides/big_modeling.md

 # Handling big models for inference

-One of the biggest advancements 🤗 Accelerate provides is the concept of [large model inference](../concept_guides/big_model_inference) wherein you can perform *inference* on models that cannot fully fit in your GPU space.
+One of the biggest advancements 🤗 Accelerate provides is the concept of [large model inference](../concept_guides/big_model_inference) wherein you can perform *inference* on models that cannot fully fit on your graphics card.

 This tutorial will be broken down into two parts showcasing how to use both 🤗 Accelerate and 🤗 Transformers (a higher API-level) to make use of this idea.